stuffedwombat/stuffedwombat.github.io/mind_blown.md

 [back](thinking)

-I've been struggeling to push myself to play new games, so I asked on twitter for games that recently "blew your mind".
-Some 300 people responded and I thought it would be cool to compile all the mentioned games, so here he go!<br><br>
+I've been struggling to play new games, so I asked on twitter for games that recently "blew your mind".
+Way more people (~300 people) than are reasonable responded and I thought it would be cool to compile all the mentioned games, so here he go!<br><br>

 # the games that blew your mind